skbormann/stata-tools/README.md

   Useful when creating Excel tables in Stata

 # Installation
-  To install the programs, just download them and the corresponding help file and dialog box to your local ado folder
+  To install the programs, just download them and the corresponding help file and dialog box to your local ado folder.
+  Or run __net install <programname>, from(https://github.com/skbormann/stata-tools) replace__